nielsbasjes/codeowners/README.md

 Reality: The systax of thes files can be tricky and it is quite easy to write a config that has the effect that not all files are covered.

 # What is this
-1) Some software to read and parse the CODEOWNER file.
+1) Some software to read and parse a CODEOWNER file.
+2) Some software to read and parse a .gitignore file.
-2) An extra set of rules for the Maven Enforcer plugin to check if everything is good.
+3) An extra set of rules for the Maven Enforcer plugin to check if everything is good.

 # Usage